When and where does Niagara Falls Comic Con 2024 take place?

 - A photo op is a professional photo with you and the guest, taken in front of a professional back drop by a professional photographer.
 You will also receive an 8×10 print out of your picture included with the purchase of a photo op.

 - Photo op tickets can be purchased at the event at the NFCC Merchandise booth.
+Photo op tickets will be available for pre-purchase.

 What are the general rules of NFCC?